grain-lang/grain/stdlib/number.md

 cos : Number -> Number
 ```

-Computes the cosine of a number (in radians) with Chebyshev polynomials.
+Computes the cosine of a number (in radians) using Chebyshev polynomials.

 Parameters: